call us: (905) 456 9969

 Additionally, your conduct through mediation and dispute resolution can play a factor in the ultimate decision regarding parenting time, custody, and child/spousal support.
 Given the emotional volatility of the situation, there is extreme benefit in having an experienced Family Lawyer advance your interests on your behalf to ensure it is done respectfully, and does not harm your chances at a favourable settlement.

 So, while you don’t have to hire a lawyer, having one to review your case and rigorously advance your position, could save you a lot of time, stress, money and increase your chances of success in the long run.
-Wouldn’t you want to safeguard your interests during such a major life change?
+Divorce laws are intricate, and wouldn’t you want to safeguard your interests during such a major life change?

 To initiate the process under the Civil Marriage Act, the individuals must apply to the Superior Court in the province where they are married.
 Consulting a family law office in that province can guide the necessary steps, and information can also be secured from either a Superior Court the Department of Justice, or the Attorney General in the respective province.